MicrosoftDocs/cpp-docs/docs/linux/configure-a-linux-project.md

 **Visual Studio 2019 version 16.1**:

-- When targeting WSL, you can avoid the copy operations that are necessary for building and IntelliSense when targeting remote Linux systems.
+- When you target WSL, you can avoid the copy operations needed to build and get IntelliSense that are required when you target a remote Linux system.

 - You can specify separate Linux targets for building and debugging.